Cornell-GDIAC/VulkanSDL/README.md

 To solve this problem, VulkanSDL is itself a Python script.
 This Python script enables the creation of an IDE project (Android Studio, Visual Studio, XCode, or CMake) for your application.
 The configured project is ready to build and deploy, minimizing the amount of time needed to port to a new platform.
 See the [instructions](scripts/APP.md) for how to use this script.
 These instructions are stored as a README in the release folder.

 VulkanSDL is regularly tested against Android, Linux, iOS, macOS, and Windows.
 It also provides a Flatpak project for packaging an x86 Linux build for the SteamDeck.
 While SDL itself supports a wider variety of platforms, these are the platforms we need for our course at Cornell, and are therefore the only ones we support at this time.

+Note that while this version of SDL App is intended for Vulkan apps, it still fully supports OpenGL.
+That is so that students can experiment comparing to the two.

 ## Dependencies